-(v) Extract main façade data and check

-Then we had collected two data which are coloured mesh and numeric representation of daylight hours and minutes.
+Then we had collected two data which are colored mesh and numeric representation of daylight hours and minutes.
 First, we extracted the data from the main façade only.
 Second, we mapped the numeric outputs to their respective mesh locations such that we can read the exact daylight hours and minutes on the mesh display.
 Finally, we compared the extracted daylight hour outputs to the minimum 2-hour requirement and generated a True/False list for easier checking whether the design compiled with the regulations or not.
 (Fig.0 - (v))